It is a morning not unlike many others.

 There are cell phones in this day and age, but they're still nowhere near as commonplace as they would later become.
 There is no Twitter, no Facebook.
 Not much social media to speak of, really, which is to say that there isn't nearly as much immediacy as we would come to know in the intervening fourteen years.
 In other words, we are going about our day obliviously.

 Someone mentions that a plane had crashed into one of the World Trade Center towers in NYC.
 Most of us shrugged it off.
 I remembered that a plane had once hit the Empire State Building.
 When was it?
 Years ago.
 1945.
 An accident.
 The plane had gone off-course in dense fog.
 Not a huge deal, in the grand scheme of things.
 This was probably the same type of situation.
-Some poor sod who was flying the plan is probably dead.
+Some poor sod who was flying the plane is probably dead.
 Maybe (though hopefully) not) an office worker or two who were at the point of impact.
 That's it though, right?
 Likely a single-engine plane gone off-course.

 A few TVs inside the store are finally turned-on.
 They're turned to CNN, and we see smoke billowing from one of the twin towers.
 I think, 'That's an awful lot of smoke for a small plane accident.'
 Not very long after the thought went through my head, we witness the second plane crash into the other tower.
 The angle of the live feed doesn't lend itself well to clearly denote what has just occurred, so it's not obvious yet what we'd witnessed.
 'Did something else just happen?' a few of us ask, bewildered.
 There is no answer.
 If another plane did hit the second tower, well, that kind of blows away my accident theory.